Engaging art projects tailored to children with special needs foster creativity, support motor-skill practice, and encourage emotional expression.

 | Sunday | Mood Mandala Coloring Pages | Emotional Expression & Relaxation |

-This schedule mixes hands-on materials with tech-based tools ensuring variety while addressing key therapeutic goals.
+This schedule mixes hands-on materials with tech-based tools, ensuring variety while addressing key therapeutic and developmental goals.
+The plan can also be shortened, repeated, or simplified depending on the child’s energy level, sensory tolerance, and attention span.

 The Role of Caregivers in Facilitating Art Projects For Children With Special Needs